 MUS 100 (3) Understanding Music-Designed for the liberal arts student as an introduction to the art of music, in which refined listening skills, knowledge of the basic parameters of music, and informed aesthetic judgment lead to perceptive understanding of a wide range of historical, cultural and contemporary musical styles.
 MUS 110 (1) Music Reading For Singers-Basic sightsinging for non-majors (how to sound-out and sing the melodies and rhythms of various vocal parts without using an instrument).

 MUS 150 (1) Music Technology I-An introduction to the use of software and technology commonly utilized by music majors and minors.
 Students learn fundamental skills in use of music notation software as well as basic recording and sound reinforcement technology.
 Required of all music majors and minors (unless proficiency is demonstrated in covered technologies), but open to all students.
 Credit/No Credit.
-Prerequisite: Basic music notation reading skills.
+Pre-requisite: Basic music notation reading skills.

 MUS 200 (3) Piano Technology-Open to all students, preference is given to music majors and minors.
 This course not only teaches piano tuning, servicing, and repair but also the history and the development of the piano, the making of a Steinway grand piano and the servicing of electric pianos and harpsichords.
 Some attention is given to the theory and acoustics of stringed instruments.
-Fee. (on occasion) MUS 391 (1-3) Independent Study-Available students at the invital level on higher Requires the completion of a
+Fee. (on occasion)

-MUS 391 (1-3) Independent Study-Available to students a the junior level or higher.
+MUS 391 (1-3) Independent Study-Available to students at the junior level or higher.
 Requires the completion of a contract, signed by the student, instructor, and department chair.
 Contract.